unearth4334/eml2md/README.md

 This tool converts email files (`.eml`) to Markdown format (`.md`) while preserving the email thread structure and extracting attachments.

+## Features

+- Converts `.eml` files to Markdown format
+- Preserves email thread structure using two methods:
+  - Standard RFC822 embedded message detection
+  - Pattern matching to detect quoted emails in the body text
+- Extracts and saves attachments
- Moves processed files to a separate directory
+- Moves processed files to a separate directory
 - Creates a clean directory structure for output files

 ## Directory Structure